GabrielHub/UniversitySimulator/README.md

 	- [x] Implement the basics so it's working on a clean slate
 - [ ] **Core**
 	- [x] Resources and Balance
-		- [ ] Implement Changes for V1 redesign
+		- [x] Implement Changes for V1 redesign
 	- [ ] Gameplay Loop
 		- [x] Change from Turn based click to Real Time
 		- [x] Add option to pause, either on events or something else
 		- [ ] New Event System
-		- [ ] Change Buildings from numeric resource to a dictionary and a seperate tab to manage it
+		- [x] Change Buildings from numeric resource to a dictionary
 - [ ] **UX/UI**
 	- [x] Convert Event Log system to a simple messaging system.
 	- [ ] Change resource display to images instead of text
+	- [ ] Add tab for managing buildings
+	- [ ] Add tab for hiding or expanding event log
 - [ ] **Graphics**
 	- [ ] Create background
 	- [ ] Create Basic Tile Map